microsoft/vscode-docs/docs/editor/tabs.md

 ## Preview mode

 When you simply single-click or select a file in the Explorer, it is shown in a preview mode and reuses an existing Tab.
 This is useful if you are quickly browsing files and don't want every visited file to have its own Tab.
-When you start editing the file or double-click when you open the file in the Explorer, a new Tab is dedicated to that file.
+When you start editing the file or use double-click to open the file from the Explorer, a new Tab is dedicated to that file.

 Preview mode is indicated by italics in the Tab heading: